Gbeminiyi-S/HTML-Static-Landing-Page/README.md

 ## Installation

 1. Clone the repository: `git clone https://github.com/Gbeminiyi-S/HTML-Static-Landing-Page.git`
-2. Navigate to the project directory: `cd your-repository`
+2. Navigate to the project directory: `cd HTML-Static-Landing-Page`
 3. Open the `index.html` file in a web browser.